Directory Structure & Encapsulation

 ### Workflow Execution Order

-When asked to build an endpoint or feature, execute and reason in this specific order:
+When building an endpoint or feature, execute and reason in this specific order:

 1. Define the data boundaries in `schemas/`.